Cabin crew hospitalised after ‘severe turbulence’ during flight

 The mid-air fright caused the cancellation of a flight from the Sunshine Coast to Mildura, in Victoria, while the aircraft was assessed.

 Bonza is a new airline, having only started operations in January 2023.
-It has five aircraft in its fleet, according to Planspotters.net, and serves domestic and regional routes across Australia.
+It has five aircraft in its fleet, according to Planespotters.net, and serves domestic and regional routes across Australia.

 It’s not the only airline to have experienced severe turbulence this year.